Waldorf Homeschool Program

 Waldorf School at Moraine Farm is pleased to announce registration is open for the Homeschool Program on our beautiful Beverly, Massachusetts campus.

-Courses offered this upcoming seasons include Fine Arts, Handwork, Outdoor Science in Nature, Music, Theater and Circus Arts for ages 6 to 10 and Cyber Civics for ages 11 to 14.
+Courses offered this upcoming seasons include Fine Arts, Handwork, Outdoor Science in Nature, Music, Theater and Circus Arts for ages 6 to 10 and Comic Arts for ages 11 to 14.
 All courses are facilitated by one of our experienced faculty members.

-The Winter session begins December 5 through February 6 and the Spring session begins February 27 through April 30.
+The Spring session begins February 27 through April 30.
 Both sessions follow the Waldorf School at Moraine Farm school calendar.
 Please see course descriptions below or email firstname.lastname@example.org for questions.

 Homeschool Course Overview